How you move through - and eventually beyond a divorce is your choice.

 Mediation truly is a kinder, more dignified, human process.

-Reason #9 of Why Mediate Your Divorce: Mediation is more Convenient and Flexible
+Reason #9 to Mediate Your Divorce: Mediation is more Convenient and Flexible

 There’s no messing around.